-3. Remove the legend.
+3. Optionally, remove the chart title and legend.

 5. On the Format Data Series pane, in the Series Options tab, change the Angle of first slice setting:

-6. Right-click in the data point you want to hide (in this example, the slice of 50%) and choose Format Data Point... in the popup menu.
+7. Right-click on the selection and choose Format Data Point... in the popup menu:

-7. On the Format Data Point pane, on the Fill & Line tab:
+8. On the Format Data Point pane, on the Fill & Line tab:

 You can then make any other adjustments to get the look you desire.
-See also How to create dependent on a volume chart title.

 See also this tip in French: Comment créer un graphique en jauge simple.